Sue: Peladon… Peladon. The name rings a bell…

-Sometimes, this blog just writes itself.
+Sometimes this blog writes itself.

 The TARDIS arrives on Peladon, off-course and about 50 years too late.

-Sue: You know, this is like Game of Thrones but…
+Sue: You know, this is just like Game of Thrones but…

 Me: But with less incest.
 You really have to stop using that joke.